Solar-network/docs/docs/tutorials/node/secure.md

 Logs for knockd appear in `syslog` and will be crucial if you need to troubleshoot.

-Run the following command on your Swipechain node server.
+Run the following command on your Solar node server.

 ```bash
 tail -f /var/log/syslog